StephenWhittington/Dream-Destination/README.md

 * **Result List** - Allows the user to click one of the results which then scrolls up to find the infowindow opened.

-* **Pictures Of Places** - When the user has selected a result either from the map markers or result list a maximum of three pictures are shown of the relevant place under the map.
+* **Pictures Of Places** - When the user has selected a result either from the map markers or result list one picture is displayed wth the place
+* name and link, then underneath 6 more pictures of the place are shown with fancybox to scroll through them.

 ## Features Left To Implement

 * Adding city result pictures under the map along with information on them.

 * More search options in catagory dropdown.

+* Adding an option for the user to select packages from sponsors.

 # Technologies Used